 - No holes.
 Unlike nails or rivets, tape does not make holes.
-Less holes means less opportunity for air leakage.
+Fewer holes mean less opportunity for air leakage.

 - Clean, easy application.
-Unlikes liquid and foam sealants, tape is not messy and it’s easier to apply.
+Unlike liquid and foam sealants, tape is not messy and it’s easier to apply.

 - It’s affordable.
 Using tape to seam is more affordable than spray foam or liquid adhesives.